Our Integrated Cancer Care program

 ’s mission to assist patients in managing pain, uncertainty and symptom-related distress to help set goals for continued medical care.

-at Swedish Covenant Hospital begins at point of diagnosis or physician referral, when an experienced team of medical professionals screen patients for psychosocial distress, depression/anxiety, nutritional status, physical pain and health-related quality of life.
+at Swedish Hospital begins at point of diagnosis or physician referral, when an experienced team of medical professionals screen patients for psychosocial distress, depression/anxiety, nutritional status, physical pain and health-related quality of life.
 The results of this comprehensive assessment help the care team and patient work together to develop a unique, supportive care plan.

 What is palliative care?